Appilot123/Revolt-Self-Bot-for-Ticket-Claiming-Automation/README.md

 ## Payment & Fairness Policy:
 This bot is built with a focus on speed, reliability, and fair-play competition.
 Ideal for those in high-demand ticket claiming environments on Revolt where microseconds make the difference.

 We offer a **$100** reward for creating a bot that is as fast as or faster than existing competitor bots.
 Payment will be made **only** if the bot achieves the desired speed.
-To ensure fair and secure transaction handling, we are open to using a **middleman** or an escrow service.
+To ensure fair and secure transaction handling, we are open to using a **middleman** or an escrow service..